 Nowhere is this more evident than at Kansas City Women in Tech, an organization dedicated to raising up women in the tech sector through connections, collaborations, and mentorship opportunities.
 Their president and founder, Jennifer Wadella, is a software engineer by trade.
 She describes her organization as “a community of women who discuss salary, pay, negotiating and how to get help when they’re transitioning to new jobs,”.
 With activities like resume reviews, and labor market information, they are able to arm women with the tools necessary to close the pay gap one person at a time.

 Even with a tech scene where individuals can thrive regardless of their gender, there are still things that can change to make Kansas City even more welcoming to women.
-Even with equal, or slightly better, pay, women are still heavily underrepresented as women who hold about 25% of the tech jobs in the city.
+Even with equal or slightly better pay, women are still heavily underrepresented, as they hold about 25% of the tech jobs in the city.

 Additionally, Kansas City is looking to grow its tech footprint with additional companies.
-This could be through startups that begin within the city’s limits or with growth companies coming in and setting up additional headquarters in the area.
-Companies considering a move to a growing hub like Kansas City where talent abounds and costs are low should reach out to One America Works for more information.
+This could be through startups that begin within the city’s limits or with innovative companies setting up additional headquarters in the area.
+Companies considering a move to a growing tech hub like Kansas City where talent abounds and costs are low should reach out to One America Works for more information.